Jackass Number Two: Soundtrack

 The soundtrack was released on September 26, 2006, by Bulletproof Records.
 The soundtrack features songs that were featured in the movie, and various audio clips from the movie.
 Among the new songs included in the soundtrack are "Gettin' Fucked Up" – a collaboration between rap group Three Six Mafia (who themselves briefly appear in the film) and Josey Scott, lead singer of heavy metal band Saliva – and "Backass" – a collaboration between electroclash musician Peaches and Karen O, lead singer of the indie rock trio Yeah Yeah Yeahs.

 Home media

 The Rated and Unrated DVD versions of the movie were released on December 26, 2006.
-The rated version includes the 96 minute theatrical release, with bonus features, and the unrated includes extended scenes that were shortened in the original movie.
+The rated version includes the 96 minute theatrical release, with bonus features, and the unrated includes some extended scenes that were shortened in the theatrical version of the movie.
 Both DVDs feature commentary by the cast (with the exception of Bam Margera), director and producer Jeff Tremaine, and co-producer and cinematographer Dimitry Elyashkevich.
 The DVD also included 16 deleted scenes removed from the theatrical release, more than 20 additional scenes, 9 TV spots, 8 promotional spots including the theatrical trailer, gag reel, the uncensored version of Karazy by Chris Pontius and a promotional commercial for the 2006 VMAs.
-The Making of Jackass featurette is also featured on the DVD.
+The Making of Jackass Number Two featurette is also featured on the DVD.